 Democrat leaders in Congress and in the Black community claim special entitlements are needed to help minorities prosper.
 I do not agree.
 Encouraging entitlement dependence ensures a perpetual cycle of failure where Black Americans grow increasingly dependent on entitlements, which in turn creates a permanent underclass electorate vested in voting for those who vote for more entitlements.

 Republicans and Democrats don’t agree on free markets or the power of competition.
 That’s okay.
 That’s how democracy works.
-But, the next step—engaging in the respectful exchange of ideas leading to compromises that benefit Americans—can’t occur if Democrat leaders resort to name-calling, finger pointing and hurling racist allegations into Republican faces
+But, the next step—engaging in the respectful exchange of ideas leading to compromises that benefit Americans—can’t occur if Democrat leaders resort to name-calling, finger pointing and hurling racist allegations into Republican faces every time Dems are on the losing end of an honest policy dispute.

 Free market capitalism is a competitive system that creates prosperity and it’s a system that works.
 Hopefully, Democrats in congress can learn from LeBron James that competition and choice are the real road to prosperity.